2026 Commencement Program | Fresno

 David Paul, PhD

-Systemwide MACC Program Director and Associate Professor
+Systemwide MACC Program Director

 Introduction of Student Speaker